appuachu/ezygo/README.md

 # Ezygo bypass

-This tool is used to send unlimited otp from ezygo website and also used to bypass otp.
+This tool is used to send unlimited otp from ezygo website and also used to bypass user login.

 ## Installation for otp bypass